 The Softchoice study found that 63% of Americans prefer a flexible eight-hour workday, while 37% would rather work eight straight hours.
 The ability to exercise ownership over your work schedule (within limits) creates opportunities to incorporate meditation, prayer, nature breaks and other spiritual practices into your daily routine.

-Since I started working from home, I no longer have to waste time around the water cooler during work breaks.
-Instead, I can take a quick walk around the neighborhood, meditate over a short creative prayer exercise and do other things that nourish my soul.
+Since I started working from home, I don’t have to waste time around the water cooler during work breaks.
+Instead, I can take a quick walk around the neighborhood, meditate and do other things that nourish my soul.

 #2: Working from home leads to a greater sense of accomplishment.